 This helps the chicks to create a bond with their mother before they even hatch.

 14. Fast Facts About Chickens, They Are Speedy

 Ok, if you’ve ever tried to round chickens up, you already know just how fast they are.
 I still remember the first time I tried to chase the chickens into their coop.

 They can get up to 9mph for short bursts, but chickens’ real advantage comes in their agility- they can turn on a six-pence.

-This speedy and agility really helps to keep them safe from predators- or helps them avoid us when we are trying to round them up back into their coop.
+This speedy and agility really helps keep them safe from predators- or helps them avoid us when we are trying to round them up back into their coop.